PhilterPaper/Perl-SVG-Reader/CONTRIBUTING.md

-functionality, but it doesn't fit our roadmap for core functionality, we may suggest that you release it as a separate package on CPAN (dependent on SVG::Reader), or as a new sub-package under SVG::Reader (e.g., like PDF::Builder::Ladder), under either our ownership or yours.
+functionality, but it doesn't fit our roadmap for core functionality, we may suggest that you release it as a separate package on CPAN (dependent on SVG::Reader), or as a new sub-package under SVG::Reader (e.g., like PDF::Builder::Ladder under PDF::Builder), under either our ownership or yours.

 Good luck, and best wishes using and helping with SVG::Reader!